Terms and conditions

 - By entering the awards, the nominator confirms that the school:

 - is responsible for maintaining parent/carer permission to publish student images

 - has recorded such permission for students featured in photos they submit

 - will inform the Department of changes to provided permission.

 - By entering the awards, the nominator and principal agree for their school photographs, profiles and other information to be used for promotional purposes by the Department of Education and Government of Western Australia.

 - Nominations must be endorsed by the principal.

 - All Western Australian public schools are eligible to be nominated, including early childhood, education support and special educational needs.

-- Schools can be nominated in more than one category (Excellence in School Leadership and either Primary or Secondary Excellence in Teaching and Learning).
+- Schools can be nominated in more than one category.

 - Individuals are not eligible to be nominated.